skedwards88/stars_circles_game/README.md

 # Stars and Circles

-A spatial strategy web app game
+### A spatial strategy web app game
-2 Players
-5 Minutes
 Play on mobile or computer at https://skedwards88.github.io/stars_circles_game/
+- 2 Players
+- 5 Minutes

+### Future Additions
+- Modify colors for accessibility
+- Indicate in the rules that the hints can be turned on/off
+- Add the game over condition and win condition to the rules
+- Collect data on first player advantage.
+Will potentially block off the center square or make the grid 6x6 to reduce first player advantage.
+- Give each player a one-time use bomb that will clear the adjacent (but not diagonally-adjacent) squares

-Feedback welcome!
+### Feedback welcome!
 This is my first web app, so please let me know how I can improve.

+### How to run
+Play on mobile or computer at https://skedwards88.github.io/stars_circles_game/

+or

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, you can run:

+#### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+#### `yarn test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+#### `yarn build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+#### `yarn eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can’t go back!**

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you’re on your own.

+You don’t have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.